suryakala1508/campaign-events/BUGS.md

 ## BUGS.md

-## Bug1 -Duplicate event_id counted across batches
+## Bug1 - Duplicate event_id counted across batches

 **What:** The same `event_id` could be counted if it appeared in another batch.This caused the counts to become higher than expected.